 Negligence in Florida

-In its simplest form, negligence is when one party or entity acts or fails to act in a manner which is consistent with ordinary care.
+in its simplest form, negligence is when one party or entity acts or fails to act in a manner which is consistent with ordinary care.
 What exactly is the standard of care and the process used to prove negligence in Court is fact intensive and governed by detailed and specific rules and laws which are State specific, and in some cases, even County or Circuit specific.
 Below is a legal explanation intended to give general background concerning the elements of Negligence.
 You should note that it is highly recommended for you to speak with an attorney who will evaluate your personal injury case at no cost to you.
-This is called "hiring an attorney or lawyer on a contingency fee basis."
-Arcadier and Associates, P.A. offers a free consultation and contingency fee representation for personal injuries and personal injury cases that occur in the State of Florida, and in particular, Brevard County (The Space Coast), Melbourne, Florida and West Melbourne, Florida, Palm Bay, Cocoa, Rockledge and Viera.
+This is called “hiring an attorney or lawyer on a contingency fee basis.”
+Arcadier, Biggie & Wood, PLLC offers a free consultation and contingency fee representation for personal injuries and personal injury cases that occur in the State of Florida, and in particular, Brevard County (The Space Coast), Melbourne, Florida and West Melbourne, Florida, Palm Bay, Cocoa, Rockledge and Viera.